 On a little side not, if you ever do get into an avalanche (which I very much hope you don’t) try to get off the slab as fast as possible.
 Otherwise grab for a tree or if this isn’t possible try to ‘swim’ in the avalanche to prevent you being pulled to the bottom when the snow settles.

-If you remember back to plog 11.5 where I spoke about the research I’m doing on reindeer ecology, it doesn’t involve mountains or avalanches, so why would I care about snow structure?
+If you remember back to an earlier plog where I spoke about the research I’m doing on reindeer ecology, it doesn’t involve mountains or avalanches, so why would I care about snow structure?
 Even when it’s not sliding around, snow can cause many problems or even solutions for wildlife.

-Though it is cold, snow acts as a very good insulator so many animals and plants benefit by being covered by snow over winter when they are hibernating or dormant, as being under it keeps them warmer than being in the outside air.
+Though it is cold, snow acts as a very good insulator.
+Many animals and plants benefit by being covered by snow over winter when they are hibernating or dormant, as being under it keeps them warmer than being in the open air.
 In terms of reindeer, snow and ice coming together can freeze lakes and rivers allowing the animals to walk across them and so saving them from having to make big detours when they are migrating.
-If it is hard enough the reindeer can walk on the snow surface, but if it is too soft and deep their weight might constantly break through, making movement really slow and tiring.
+If it is hard enough, reindeer can walk on the snow surface, but if it is too soft and deep their weight might constantly break through, making movement really slow and tiring.
 These kinds of conditions might make the reindeer avoid an area even if there is good food around, as reaching that food would just take too much energy.

 On the other hand if the snow is too hard, so for example if there is a thick ice layer somewhere in the snow profile, the reindeer might be physically unable to dig through it to reach the plants below to eat.
 This means that once again food is around but they can’t reach it, and so either have to move to a new area to get food or risk starvation.
 This isn’t a hypothetical scenario- ice crusts in snow recently caused as many as 61,000 reindeer to starve to death over winter in Siberia, so it’s a big problem.
 For this reason reindeer herders pay a lot of attention to snow conditions and the ice layers.
 This involved a lot of fine-tuned knowledge about the environment, as the herders need to be able to predict how snow conditions will change over winter so they can bring their reindeer to the right pastures at the right time to reach food.
-If worst comes to worst they may even have to buy special feed to help the reindeer through difficult weather conditions, which can be really expensive and can cause some issues when the reindeer stomach tries to adjust from their natural winter food (largely lichen) to the richer stuff found in commercial feed.
+If conditions are really bad they may even have to buy special feed to help the reindeer through difficult weather which can be really expensive.
+It can also cause some issues when the reindeer’s stomach tries to adjust from their natural winter food (largely lichen) to the richer stuff found in commercial feed.

 Understanding snow is a key part of being in cold places, whether you are skiing, hiking, a lichen or a reindeer.
 Being aware of what is going on beneath your feet in these places means you can make the most of the snow whilst appreciating and respecting that it is a strong force of nature that should be prodded or jumped on with care.